timmbogner/Farm-Data-Relay-System/README.md

 - The ability to send data in reverse, and have nodes to control irrigation, ventilation, and LED illumination.
 This will be acheived using a similar pairing technique to the above.
 - More sensor sketches!
 If you have designed any open source sensor modules for ESP32 or 8266, please contact me and I will provide a link and/or code for your device in this repo.
 - Support for several new devices and protocols: ethernet, nRF24L01, 4G LTE, and the E5 LoRa module from Seeed Studio.
+- Some ability to compress data for more efficient LoRa usage and to avoid using floats.
+Better documentation/development of the DataReading 'type' attribute will come with this.

 ## Thank you
 ...very much for checking out my project!
 I truly appreciate everyone across the net who has reached out with assistance and encouragement.
 If you have any questions, comments, or issues please feel free to contact me at timmbogner@gmail.com.